 The most important sections of the Act are those dealing with the facilitation of electronic transactions.
-With this, the legislation grants formal recognition in South African law to data messages.
+The legislation grants formal recognition in South African law to data messages and expressly provided that data messages are not without force and effect in law merely because they take the form of a data message.

-The Act states that data messages are not without force and effect in law merely because they take the form of a data message.
-Similarly, legal requirements dictating that documents or information have to be in writing are met if the document or information is contained in the form of a data message, subject to certain requirements.
+Similarly, legal requirements dictating that documents or information have to be in writing are met if the document or information is contained in the form of a data message, subject to certain requirements being met, as set out in the Act.

-An electronic signature is data which is attached to, incorporated in, or logically associated with, other data and is intended by the user to serve as a signature.
-The recognition of electronic signatures means that electronic signatures now have legal force and effect.
+An electronic signature is defined under the Act to mean data which is attached to, incorporated in, or logically associated with, other data and is intended by the user to serve as a signature.
+Electronic signatures have legal force and effect in terms of the Act.

-However, the Act differentiates between two classes of electronic signatures and it is only an advanced electronic signature, as opposed to an ordinary electronic signature, which satisfies the requirements for the use of a signature when a signature is required by law and the law does not specify the type of signature required.
-In the normal course, where there is no formal legal requirement for a signature, an ordinary electronic signature will suffice.
+The Act differentiates between two classes of electronic signatures, namely ordinary and advanced electronic signatures.
+When a signature is required by law and the law does not specify the type of signature required, only an advanced electronic signature will suffice.
+In the normal course (ie where there is no formal legal requirement for a signature) an ordinary electronic signature will suffice.

 An advanced electronic signature is one that has been accredited by an accrediting authority established in terms of the Act.
-Advanced electronic signatures enjoy a privileged status in South African law in terms of the Act.
 The Act provides that where an advanced electronic signature has been used, that signature will be regarded as being a valid electronic signature and properly applied unless the contrary is proved.